Quantile Graphical Models: Prediction and Conditional Independence with Applications to Systemic Risk: Continuum of -Penalized M-Estimators

 These results generalize important results of the $\ell_1$-penalized estimators to the case of functional response data and estimated of nuisance functions.
 A key assumption in Lemmas \ref{Lemma:LassoMRateRaw}-\ref{Lemma:PostLassoMRateRaw} is that the choice of $\lambda$ satisfies (\ref{Eq:reg}).
-We provide next a set of simple generic conditions that will imply the validity of the proposed choice.
+We next provide a set of simple generic conditions that will imply the validity of the proposed choice.
 These generic conditions can be verified in many applications of interest.